by Tim Gilmore, 1/6/2017

 The idea of that storm resounded in me.
 I’d wanted always to create beauty and blazon it upon the world.
 I’d wanted the world to love me for it.
 The urge was something wild.
 It could kill me if I let it, not melodrama at all, but even then, I did not believe in martyrdom, and knew I’d rather it live through me, thrust up, and soar me, define me.

 I think I thought that if I lived to 29 or 93, I’d always remember a storm had been forgotten.
 I recognized that storm.
 I wanted the world always to remember me and my love and my vitality and the beauty I could make.

 She watched me watch that expanse of blooms.
 I must have looked foolish, clueless, naïve.

-“What do you think of that, castrato?” she said.
+“What do you think of that, castrato?”